WebTWJ/ahlcastro-project-amp/program/FLIP/README.md

 The initially defined variables for this are:
 - Particles, each containing position and velocity information
 - Grid, containing horizontal velocity on vertical cell faces, vertical velocity on horizontal cell faces, and the cell type, either solid fluid or air.
--Constants, such as time, flipRatio, and overRelaxation.
+- Constants, such as time, flipRatio, and overRelaxation.

 ## Step 1: